 Inscription on the back of the monument:

 GIVE ME MY HOME

-NOTE: This was the title of the first gospel song that she wrote and had published by the Church of God Publishing Co. with the help of her son, David Bjornstad.
+NOTE: This was the title of the first gospel song that she wrote and had published by the Church of God Publishing Company in Cleveland, TN with the help of her son, David Bjornstad.
 The inscription includes the musical score of the first two measures of the chorus to the song.